 He suddenly had the opportunity of working with Kenzo and Diane von Furstenberg in New York.
 He would later move to Milan following his partner and there set up his own business.
 Success did not take long and the catwalk shows in Milan were followed with great expectation by the international fashion media.
 The maelstrom of running a business was not for him.
 He decided to sell only to the clients who could appreciate his work.
 He closed down the shops and sought refuge in his Milanese atelier where he works with ten collaborators.
 The principle is to work on timeless pieces, paying close attention to the quality of the fabrics, the originality of the design and quality of the workmanship.
 His creations can only be found in 20 boutiques around the world, including his studio in Milan.

-Stephan Janson and Sybilla talk with the journalist and writer Joana Bonet.
+Stephan Janson, Sybilla and Margarita Ruyra talk with the journalist and writer Joana Bonet.

 Photography of Stephan Janson: © Guido Taroni, courtesy of Around Art

 Photography of Margarita Ruyra: courtesy of Around Art